Stopping Rules for Monte Carlo Methods: A Review: Introduction

 Monte Carlo methods are widely recognized as versatile computational tools based on the principle of repeated random sampling to achieve numerical results that are often difficult or even infeasible to obtain through other techniques.
 Their remarkable adaptability has enabled their integration into a wide array of fields, including actuarial science, biology, chemistry, materials science, medical research, quantum mechanics, social sciences, physics, and structural reliability analysis, such as \cite{HE20231, nightingale1998quantum, d2019monte, SONG2023103479}, among numerous relevant disciplines.

 In Monte Carlo methods, sequential stopping rules are strategies designed to determine when to stop the procedure based on real-time observations, rather than a fixed endpoint set before the simulation begins.
 By monitoring suitable metrics, these stopping rules aim to ensure that simulations terminate once the desired accuracy is achieved, thereby optimizing computational effort which is a critical consideration for resource-constrained or expensive simulations.
 An effective stopping rule needs to strike a balance between efficiency and accuracy by wisely adjusting the sample size based on intermediate results.
-For instance, arbitrary termination poses a clear risk of slow convergence to steady-state solutions and falls within the scope of optional stopping, especially when the experimenter retains the option to resume the procedure retrospectively \cite{OHKUBO2021}.
-Conversely, overly long simulations can lead to resource wastage.
+For instance, excessively long simulations can waste computational resources, whereas arbitrary termination increases the risk of slow convergence to steady-state solutions.
+Such arbitrary stopping also falls under the scope of optional stopping, particularly when the experimenter retains the ability to resume the procedure retrospectively \cite{OHKUBO2021}. {This, however, violates the so-called stopping rule principle: ``{\it the evidential relationship between the final data from a sequential experiment and a hypothesis under consideration does not depend on the stopping rule: the same data should yield the same evidence, regardless of which stopping rule was used}'' \cite{fletcher2024}.}

 More broadly than Monte Carlo methods, the concept of sequential stopping rules originates from the classical gambler's ruin problem in the 17th century and gained practical significance in the early 20th century through a variety of applications, such as the sequential sampling inspection procedure, the quality control charts and the two-stage designs \cite{handbook}, often interpreted in various equivalent ways over years, such as the perspective of testing by betting \cite{10.1093/jrsssb/qkad009}.
-The framework of sequential stopping rules was formalized in the 1940s and gained further developments in the 1950s, with pioneering studies such as \cite{Anscombe_1949, Anscombe_1952, Anscombe_1953, Anscombe_1954, RL1956, Ray_1957, Stein_Wald_1947}, aiming to stabilize the performance of stochastic simulations by underscoring the challenge of balancing computational cost with statistical accuracy and justification \cite{dantzig1940, 10.1214/aoms/1177731088}.
+The framework of sequential stopping rules was formalized in the 1940s and gained further developments in the 1950s, {with pioneering studies such as \cite{Anscombe_1949, Anscombe_1952, Anscombe_1953, Anscombe_1954, RL1956, Ray_1957, Stein_Wald_1947, 10.1214/aoms/1177730439}.
+These works highlighted the fundamental challenge of balancing sample size and computational effort against statistical accuracy and theoretical justification in stochastic simulation and sequential inference \cite{dantzig1940, 10.1214/aoms/1177731088}.}